 Cracked heels are one of the common foot problems which can affect people of all ages.
 However, it is seen to affect women more than men.
 There are numerous causes of cracked heels which can range from lack of moisture and wearing wrong footwear to certain health conditions such as diabetes.
-In most cases, cracked feet may not signify any serious health problem but may cause discomfort and increase the risk of infections.
-If you have cracks which are deep into the skin, it may cause extreme pain and may even cause bleeding.
 Here’s more on the causes of cracked heels.

 7 Common Causes Of Cracked Heels